-George has completed training with the Governance Institute of Australia- Certificate in Governance and is a member of the Audit and Risk, Governance, and Remuneration Committees.
+George has completed training with the Governance Institute of Australia- Certificate in Governance and is a member of the Audit and Risk and Governance Committees.

 Since joining Jacaranda Housing in 2017, Lizz has been instrumental in driving cultural change and stability within the organisation.

 A trusted leader, Lizz spent many years working in remote indigenous communities in the Northern Territory where she was widely respected for her work in developing strong connections with Traditional Owners, ensuring their cultural protocols and needs were always considered.
 She also worked tirelessly to improve housing options in remote communities.